Beamery Security Overview

 Employees are required to ensure that all sensitive/confidential information in hardcopy or electronic form is secure in their work area at the end of the day and when they are expected to be gone for an extended period.
 Computer workstations must be locked when workspace is unoccupied.
 Computer workstations must be shut completely down at the end of the work day.
 Any Restricted or Sensitive information must be removed from the desk and locked in a drawer when the desk is unoccupied and at the end of the work day.
 File cabinets containing Restricted or Sensitive information must be kept closed and locked when not in use or when not attended.
 Keys used for access to Restricted or Sensitive information must not be left at an unattended desk.
 Laptops must be either locked with a locking cable or locked away in a drawer.

 Beamery performs background checks on all new employees in accordance with local laws.
-These checks are also required to be completed for contractors.
-The background check includes criminal, education, and employment verification.

 All new hires are screened through the hiring process and required to sign Non-Disclosure and Confidentiality agreements.